The Role of Cats in Ancient Egypt

 Egyptian history is rich with lots of fantastic art, architecture, and culture.
 Egyptians shared a lot of what we do in the modern world.
 One of these is the love of house cats!

 In ancient Egypt, they would refer to a cat as the mau, or miu, or mii, which is probably more fitting than the English word as it sounds more like the sound a cat makes.
 Translated it actually means "one that mews."

 Although many Americans often view the cat as an adored member of the family, Egyptians went far beyond regular adoration, giving it an elevated status equal to that of a god.
 Due to the idolization of cats, there were laws that protected the domesticated creature.
 Their lives were considered equal to the life of a human if not more supreme.
-Cats were so endeared by their fellow Egyptians that when a feline companion died, they often were mummified, then buried with their owner preserving them forever alongside their owner.
+Cats were so endeared by the fellow Egyptians that when a feline companion died, they often were mummified, then buried with their owner preserving them forever alongside their owner.

 The domestication of cats dates back to 2000 BCE in Egypt.
 People would find the cats as kittens in the wild and then domesticate them.
 It is believed that the first domesticated cat was originally a Jungle Cat known in the area as a swamp cat or an African Wildcat.
 The Wildcat was much more easily domesticated, but what we think of as a housecat would actually be a cross-breeding of both of these felines.

 Cats were one of the first animals to ever become domesticated, although the domestication of a dog beat them to the punch thousands of years before.
 They were also one of the few animals that people allowed to come into their house and leave as they pleased.
-The people also may have appreciated the cats natural instincts to kill rats and other rodents, which woulld have been very useful during a time when keeping homes mouse-proof was mere impossible. ,
+The people also may have appreciated the cats' natural instincts to kill rats and other rodents, which would have been very useful during a time when keeping homes mouse-proof was merely impossible.

 It is also believed that cats were used for retrieving birds many years ago before hunters decided to use hunting dogs.

 Egyptian Cat Mummy Photo